 You can email us at email@example.com if you have any questions or concerns.
 This is a non-emergency reporting procedure.
-The email is checked once a week by Medicinal Mindfulness Executive Director, Daniel McQueen, MA, and will also be reviewed by Co-Director, Alison McQueen, MA, LPC.
+The email will be received by a female Medicinal Mindfulness team member, and it will also be reviewed by Co-Director, Alison McQueen, MA, LPC.
 In case of emergencies, please do not hesitate to call 911, or the local Safe House hotline at 303-444-2424 or firstname.lastname@example.org.

 Because Medicinal Mindfulness members are often medicine people who have experienced persecution, discrimination, oppressive social structures and are sometimes survivors of assault, abuse, or harassment, often because of core aspects of their identity, Medicinal Mindfulness does not tolerate abusive, harassing or disruptive behavior within the Medicinal Mindfulness community, and directed toward members of our community.

-Because Medicinal Mindfulness represents an unrecognized and persecuted minority population, and many of our members have been targets of discrimination and harassment, Medicinal Mindfulness records all evidence of harassment directed towards our members and organization and will contact the relevant authorities when and if it ever becomes necessary to do so.
-Too many members of our larger psychedelic community face extremely unsafe situations with few opportunities to protect themselves due to the persecuted nature of their personal practice.
-As a legally compliant, and very public psychedelic organization, with many public stakeholders and in the view of many legal compliance authorities, Medicinal Mindfulness is in an uncommon position to safely report any threats of violence or harassment to the authorities.
+Because Medicinal Mindfulness represents a client population with a mostly unrecognized core identity, and many of our members have been targets of discrimination and harassment, Medicinal Mindfulness records all evidence of harassment directed towards our members and organization and will contact the relevant authorities when and if it ever becomes necessary to do so.
+As a legally compliant psychedelic organization, Medicinal Mindfulness is in an uncommon position to safely report any threats of violence or harassment to the authorities.
 We will inform our legal team to determine the appropriate course of action.